-The European Commission is planning to undertake a revision of the Machinery Directive and an update of the Guide on its application.
-The revision process is intended to run until 2020 and will be closely monitored by FEM.
+The European Commission is currently evaluating the Machinery Directive and preparing an update of the Guide on its application.
+The revision process is intended to run until 2020 and is closely monitored by FEM.

 European materials handling manufacturers must comply with numerous Directives and Regulations ensuring that the equipment they produce is intrinsically safe for use by operatives and third parties, and meets environmental requirements.
 To meet these obligations, European manufacturers invest time, effort and money.
 Market surveillance plays a crucial role in ensuring that safety and environmental regulatory objectives are met and in maintaining a level playing field in the EU by preventing unfair competition from non-compliant products.

 FEM, whether on its own or in cooperation with fellow industries, is involved in numerous initiatives aimed at improving market surveillance in the EU.

 - Publication of compliance guides for several types of materials handling equipment (industrial trucks, mobile elevating work platforms, cranes)

 - Creation, together with other machinery sectors, of the Market Surveillance Industry Support Platform

 - Participation in relevant events and conferences